canax/commons/README.md

 A place to store common files to have one central copy of the latest version of the file.

 This repo is used by scaffolding processes which copies files to set upp fresh installations.
+The repo also contains development files and various configurations files for external build tools.